-Second question first, because answering why we’ve been stripped of the Bill of Rights might help explain how we can get them back.
-It’s probably inevitable in the history of every republic that representative government gets replaced by fascism.
+Last question first, because answering why we’ve been stripped of the Bill of Rights might help explain how we can get them back.
+It’s probably inevitable in the history of every republic that its representative government gets replaced by fascism.
 And before you go accusing one side of the aisle or the other, keep in mind that fascism doesn’t come from the left.
 It doesn’t come from the right.
-Neither traditional party is more its natural heir.
+Neither side is more its natural heir.
 Autocracy and repression are collective human tendencies that in some senses are more natural, more evolutionarily programmed in our species than are notions like democracy.
 Looking at history, it wasn’t long after the Liberty, Equality and Fraternity of the French Revolution, the first real democratic revolution in Europe, that Robespierre’s Reign of Terror, mob rule by guillotine, was replaced with the Emperor Napolean.
-We long for stability, and are willing to mortgage our freedoms and pay them to those who promise to deliver us security.
+We long for stability and are willing to mortgage our freedoms and pay them over to those who promise us security.

 Civil forfeiture laws, civil proceedings which were intended to hamstring the defense of drug kingpins, began to be used against ordinary citizens with no criminal histories.
-Under such draconian measures, individuals accused of crimes had their assets seized, and the burden of proof remained on ordinary citizens to prove that their assets were not the proceeds of criminal activity.
-Thus, the war on drugs increasingly became a war on the American people.
+Under such draconian measures, individuals accused of crimes have their assets seized, and the burden of proof remains on ordinary citizens to prove their assets aren’t the proceeds of criminal activity.
+Thus, the war on drugs increasingly became a war on the people.

-After 9-11, the Patriot Act condoned mass surveillance of branches of the American government on the American people.
-Supposed judicial oversight of executive surveillance powers through instruments like the Foreign Intelligence Surveillance Act (FISA) court became a joke, as the vat majority of warrant requests proposed by the Department of Justice in domestic surveillance cases were rubber stamped by the FISA court, uncritically.
+After 9-11, the Patriot Act condoned mass surveillance by the government on the American people.
+Supposed judicial oversight of executive surveillance powers through instruments like the Foreign Intelligence Surveillance Act (FISA) court became a joke, as the vast majority of warrant requests proposed by the Department of Justice in domestic surveillance cases were rubber stamped by the FISA court, uncritically.

-Now, the threat which loomed was terrorism.
-Again, since it had a subversive, domestic component as did Communism, U.S. citizens, who had long forgotten that the blood of prior generations had been spilled in wars waged against tyranny and oppression, that our very birth came from such a struggle, willingly traded those rights away, especially the 4th Amendment right to privacy.
+The threat which loomed was terrorism.
+Again, since it had a subversive, domestic component as did Communism, U.S. citizens, who’d forgotten that the blood of prior generations had been spilled in wars waged against tyranny and oppression, willingly traded those rights away, especially the 4th Amendment right to privacy.

 The other factor which contributed to the demise of our freedoms was the leapfrogging of technology over a flexible but still historically-rooted document like the Constitution and its amendments.
-Since World War II, and especially since the advent of internet technology, it is difficult for our founding documents to keep pace with changes in connectivity such as the web.
+Since World War II, and especially since the advent of internet technology, it’s difficult for our founding documents to keep pace with changes in connectivity such as the web.
 How could the Framers have envisioned an internet?
 None of the rest of us could even as late as the 1980’s.
-Combine this with a generation that grew up with a lessened expectation of privacy because they knew the internet, but not what existed in terms of privacy before it.
+Combine this with a generation that grew up with a lessened expectation of privacy because all they knew was the web, but not what existed in terms of privacy before it.

-The theme of loss of freedom, of a surveillance state gone awry like a dystopian golem-like system, is the feature of much of my long and short fiction.
-I practiced law for awhile in Chicago, focusing on 4th, 5th and 6th amendment cases.
+The theme of loss of freedom, of a surveillance state gone awry, is the feature of much of my long and short fiction.
+I practiced law in Chicago, focusing on 4th, 5th and 6th amendment cases.
 I have a degree in political science.
-So I feel the need to at least chirp a couple times before the gas in the mine puts us out.
-I know I’m nota voice in the wilderness, that organizations like the Electronic Privacy Foundation sing the canary’s song long and hard, before and after me.
-Point is, somebody better start listening and get out there in the streets in peaceful protest before its too late.
+So I feel the need to at least chirp a couple times before the gas in the mine puts us all out.
+I know I’m not a voice in the wilderness, that organizations like the Electronic Privacy Foundation sing the canary’s song, too.
+But somebody better start listening and get out there in the streets in peaceful protest before it’s too late.